PolicyEngine/policyengine-uk/README.md

 The files that are outside from the `openfisca_uk` folder are used to set up the development environment.
 Installation instructions are located along with other documentation in the `docs` folder.

-We're grateful to the [UKMOD](https://www.iser.essex.ac.uk/research/projects/ukmod) team for publishing descriptions of their model; our ability to reference these descriptions accelerated OpenFisca UK's development.
-UKMOD is maintained, developed and managed by the Centre for Microsimulation and Policy Analysis at the Institute for Social and Economic Research (ISER), University of Essex.

-The model supports multiple different input datasets provided by the user, one of which is the Family Resources Survey[^1], containing microdata on household incomes across the UK.
+The model supports multiple different input datasets provided by the user, one of which is the Family Resources Survey,[^1] containing microdata on household incomes across the UK.
+OpenFisca UK enhances this dataset by fusing it to other surveys and reweighting it to minimize a comprehensive loss metric that measures the difference from an array of administrative totals.

 [^1]: Department for Work and Pensions, Office for National Statistics, NatCen Social Research.
 (2021).
 Family Resources Survey, 2019-2020. [data collection].
 UK Data Service.
 SN: 8802, http://doi.org/10.5255/UKDA-SN-8802-1

 ## Fast setup instructions